 If you can, supplement your smoker with a BBQ Guru computer control w/adapter.
 Smoking much less tedious with this device, and I can hold a perfect temperature throughout the entire cook.
 Wild temperature fluctuations can hurt the overall results with something that takes this long to cook.
 The good news is that they make a computer-controlled device for almost any commercial smoker sold on the market, so check them out.

 Electric Pellet or Box Smokers:

-While easy to set up these smokers are not insulated well.
-They usually have a built in thermostat which tells the wood pellet hopper to add more pellets to the firebox in order to maintain a constant temperature.
-This type of smoker can be great for a first time BBQ’er, but the more features, the more expensive they are.
+While easy to set up, these smokers are not insulated well.
+They usually have a built-in thermostat that tells the wood pellet hopper to add more pellets to the firebox to maintain a constant temperature.
+This type of smoker can be great for a first-time BBQ’er, but the more features, the more expensive they are.
 Traegers and Smoke Shack are the apex of this type of smoker.
-On the downside, you are limited to the type of wood pellets available in your area and you can’t use any other type of fuel.
+On the downside, you are limited to the type of wood pellets available in your area, and you can’t use any other type of fuel.

 Central Texas Style Slow Smoked BBQ Brisket

 - Instant Read Thermometer

 - 18-20 lbs brisket, full cap or packer cut packer-cut, trimmed of all but a thin, 1/4" layer of fat

 - 1/3 cup ground black pepper preferably 16 gauge grind or coarse grind